taylorRichie/ScoreSnap/web/docs/GOOGLE_PLACES_IMPLEMENTATION.md

 ## API Configuration

-Your API key is already configured in `.env.local`:
+Your API key should be configured in `.env.local`:

 ```bash
 GOOGLE_PLACES_API_KEY=your-google-api-key-here